 A window display by Vetements in collaboration with Saks Fifth Avenue highlighting pollution caused by overproduction : Image Source

 According to ‘Business Of Fashion’, about 8000 chemicals are used to process raw materials into clothing, with more than 20,000 litres of water used to produce a kilogram of cotton.
 Equivalent to what?
 A pair of jeans and a t-shirt.
 When findings confirm that Hong Kong alone rejects 360 kilograms of apparel waste in two minutes, imagine the amount of scrap produced worldwide.
 Perhaps enough to cover the entirety of a country, or more.
-Coming to fabrics, making the shift from conventional to organic cotton would itself reduce 25% of the world’s pesticide usage that affects ground and water supply.
+Coming to fabrics, making the shift from conventional to organic cotton would itself reduce 25% of the world’s pesticide usage that affects ground and water supply, for more on taking care of pests responsively, Drake Lawn & Pest Control] suggests that tenants and homeowners should mention pest control issues in the lease agreement.
 Organic cotton, though a better option, requires intensive labour for its growth, which needs to be paid well to promote an ethical work culture.
 Another way is to increase the use of biodegradable fabrics like linen.

 Sustainability is not entirely new to the realms of fashion.
 But lately, most of us have been on the road to discovering that incorporating it in our daily practices is the evident need of the hour.
 The disappearance of glaciers, rising sea levels, desertification and tropical storms are few of the many things that cross the mind when we discuss the incessant climate changes.